-Your One-Stop Shop for Total Well-being:
+Your One-Stop Shop for Community Well-being

-Resources and Community all under one roof!
+Resources, services, and connection – all under one roof.

 If you would like to stay informed on the planning process, please sign up for email updates by clicking the link below.

-Phase I Summary
+Phase 1 Summary

 Phase I included focus groups of people who would use the building, one in English and one in Spanish, three stakeholder meetings, and a stakeholder survey.
 The goal of Phase I was to identify level of community support, educate the community on the model, and identify partners and level of interest.
 Overall, community support was positive.
 The majority (82%) of survey respondents either strongly support or support the idea of a centralized building for various social and community services in Grand County.